Trhova/Causal-Microbiome-Omics/README.md

 # Causal-ish Omics: A Practical Guide with a Toy Microbiome → Metabolite → Outcome Example

-This repo is a beginner-friendly (but not dumbed-down) guide for people doing microbiome / metabolomics / multi-omics who want to get **closer** to causal answers.
+This repo is a guide for people doing microbiome / metabolomics / multi-omics who want to get **closer** to causal answers.

 It covers two common "causal-ish" tools: